 Practical knowledge across a variety of artistic mediums, techniques, and genres of arts.

-Exceptional interpersonal skills with the ability to build and maintain effective, professional relationships with students, faculty, administrators, and parents/guardians
+Ability to interface and maintain effective relationships with students, faculty, administrators, and parents/guardians.

 High degree of cultural competency and demonstrated commitment to working with individuals from diverse backgrounds.